Venice: Fresh floods force closure of St Mark's Square | DW | 15.11.2019

 Read more: Italy's top court rules assisted suicide not always a crime

-Raised platforms were installed at St Mark's Square so tourists wouldn't have to wade to water, but these have been removed
+Raised platforms were installed in St Mark's Square so tourists wouldn't have to wade through water, but these have been removed

 Flood barrier two years off